Best Paid Substack Newsletters 2026: 15 Worth Your Money

 Are paid Substack newsletters worth the money?

-How much does a typical paid Substack cost?
+How much does a typical paid Substack cost in 2026?

 Most paid Substacks charge between $5 and $15 per month, with annual plans offering a 10–20% discount.
 The minimum Substack allows is $5/month.
 High-frequency daily newsletters (like The Diff at $20/month) charge more, while twice-monthly publications tend to price at $5–7/month.
-Annual subscriptions typically range from $50 to $200 per year.
+Annual subscriptions typically range from $50 to $200 per year, and a realistic portfolio of 4–6 subscriptions costs $30–60/month.

 How do I manage multiple paid Substack subscriptions without getting overwhelmed?

 The best approach is to use a dedicated email address or AI newsletter summarizer that consolidates your Substack emails into a single daily digest.
 This way, you get the key points from every newsletter without spending hours reading each one individually.
+With 41% of consumers reporting subscription fatigue in 2026, automated digests are increasingly how serious readers stay subscribed without burning out.
 You can also use the Substack Reader app to browse in one place, though it won't summarize content for you.